-Brass City Harvest is a 501(c)(3) non-profit organization that was founded in 2007 by its Executive Director, Susan Pronovost as a way to use the concept of urban agriculture to build self-reliance skills in the community, empower residents to modify their dietary behaviors, and to increase fresh food access points in our community.
+Brass City Harvest is a 501(c)(3) non-profit organization that was founded in 2007 as a way to use the concept of urban agriculture to build self-reliance skills in the community, empower residents to modify their dietary behaviors and to increase fresh food access points in our community.

 We are farmers in our own right – we operate urban farms, gardens, greenhouses and hydroponic facilities on three acres of land in Waterbury.
 The organization grows and harvests crops such as string beans, lettuce, summer squash, tomatoes, cucumbers, and various fall greens such as kale and collards.
 The food we grow is donated in its entirety to emergency food providing partners, including local soup kitchens, food pantries, church food drives, and neighbors in need.
 More than 200,000 pounds of fresh, locally grown food is infused into the community each year, equating roughly to the amount of food that could fit in two standard railroad boxcars.

 Our agricultural, farmers market, and nutrition education and healthy cooking programs are under the umbrella of “Brass City Sustainable” — our version of the Waterbury Food System.
 Brass City Sustainable provides a direct food benefit and increased accessibility to fresh, nutritious food, as well as nutrition education for low-income, underserved households, with special emphasis on the elderly.